 Home Content Area

-The term «electrosmog» is widely used to describe all technically generated electrical and magnetic fields.
-Low frequency electrical and magnetic fields arise wherever electricity is generated, transported and consumed.
+The term ‘electrosmog' is widely used to describe all technically generated electrical and magnetic fields.
+Low frequency electrical and magnetic fields arise wherever electricity is generated, transported and used.

-Mobile telephone base stations, radio transmitters and other radio applications also generate radiation in the high-frequency range, and in both cases this is in the form of non-ionising radiation (NIR).
+Mobile telephone base stations, radio transmitters and other radio applications also generate radiation in the high-frequency range.
+In both cases this is in the form of non-ionising radiation (NIR).

-The number of mobile communications subscribers in Switzerland has increased to over 8 million since the 1990s.
+The number of mobile communications devices in Switzerland has increased to over 10 million since the 1990s.
+In addition, the volume of data transmitted via mobile communication networks increased by a factor of 24 between 2008 and 2012.

-The increase in electricity consumption and the international merging of networks have resulted in higher electricity transmission rates via the distribution network.
+The increase in electricity consumption and intensification of trade on the liberalised electricity markets have resulted in higher electricity transmission rates via the distribution network. .
 This means that low-frequency magnetic fields will continue to increase along existing transmission lines.

-The exposure thresholds are only reached or exceeded in very exceptional cases in the immediate proximity of installations that emit radiation.
-In most everyday situations, the level of electrosmog pollution from infrastructure is well below the specified threshold.
+The limit values for radiation exposure are only reached or exceeded in very exceptional cases in the immediate vicinity of installations that emit radiation.
+In most everyday situations, the level of electrosmog pollution generated by infrastructure is well below the exposure limit value.

 Individual exposure, however, is often determined by weak transmitters operated close to the body.
 Due to their immediate proximity to users, mobile telephones therefore cause significantly greater exposure than any base station in the vicinity.